pnp/sp-starter-kit/tenant-settings.md

 Leave all the other properties with their default values.

-> Note: We cannot automate this step because there is still not this capability in the Client Side Object Model, and in the REST API of SharePoint Online neither.
+> Note: We cannot automate this step because it is not yet possible to use the Client Side Object Model, or the REST API of SharePoint Online, to create a custom User Profile property.

 <a name="APIKeyAlphaVantage"></a>
 ## Request a custom API key to Alpha Vantage

-The StockInformation Web Part uses the live stocks service provided byt Alpha Advantage.
-However, to use it you need a software key, that you can ask for free to the API reseller.
-You will simply need to go to the page to [Claim your API Key](https://www.alphavantage.co/support/#api-key), fill in the form, and you are done.
+The StockInformation Web Part uses the live stocks service provided by [Alpha Advantage](https://www.alphavantage.co/).
+However, to use it you need a software key, that you can ask for free to the API provider.
+You will simply need to go to the page to [Claim your API Key](https://www.alphavantage.co/support/#api-key), fill in the form, and store the generated key in a safe place.

-The obtained key can be provided to the [deploy.ps1](./provisioning/deploy.ps1) PowerShell script through the StockAPIKey paramenter.
+The key can be provided to the [deploy.ps1](./provisioning/deploy.ps1) PowerShell script through the *StockAPIKey* paramenter.